GolfDeltaFox/GoRESTfulAPI/README.md

-# How to make a JSON RESTful API with Golang
+# How to make a JSON RESTful API with Go lang

 ## Setup